-In the state of Wisconsin, cosmetologists and barbers are required to be licensed to practice, however, one group is hoping a new bill will make it easier.
+In the state of Wisconsin, cosmetologists and barbers are required to be licensed to practice, however, one group is hoping to change that with a new bill.

 Mike Nichols, President of the Wisconsin Policy Research Institute said Wisconsin is overly burdensome by regulating professions that shouldn't need it, like cosmetologists and barbers.